Facing Life Squarely With The Support Of A Personal Counselor

 • Reducing anxiety

-Your counselor could also provide you with worksheets, take-home assignments, or recommendations for research.
-You might experience a more intensive program if you’re going through a specific form of therapy that targets a particular symptom, such as EMDR for trauma.
-Often, a therapist will develop a treatment plan with you in the first few sessions with goals for treatment.
+Your counselor might provide you with worksheets, assignments, or other recommendations, in addition to listening and guiding you through challenges.
+You might go through a more intensive program if you’re looking for a specific form of therapy that targets a particular symptom, such as EMDR for trauma.
+Often, a therapist will develop a structured program or treatment plan with you in the first few sessions that includes certain goals for treatment.

-Many individuals struggle connecting with their emotions or opening up about difficult experiences and feelings.
-For those who feel closed off to emotional vulnerability, a therapist could help them notice a mind-body connection and pinpoint specific physical symptoms and sensations that arise during an emotion.
+Many individuals struggle to connect with their emotions or open up about difficult experiences and feelings.
+For those who feel closed off to emotional vulnerability, a therapist could help them notice a mind-body connection and pinpoint specific physical symptoms and sensations that arise during a specific situation.
 They might also help people identify the facial expressions, body language, and urges that often come with emotions.

 Many people attend counseling to improve relationships.
-Although counseling can be done with couples, families, or groups, you might target relationship concerns and conflicts through individual therapy.
-Your therapist can give you strategies and advice regarding communication, attachment, love match, breakups, loss, and more.
+Although counseling can be done with couples, families, or groups, you might also work through relationship concerns and conflicts with individual therapy.
+Your therapist can give you strategies and advice regarding communication, attachment, breakups, loss, and more.

-Although therapy can often be a tool to learn new skills and treat symptoms, many individuals attend therapy to hear validating and compassionate responses to their most profound experiences and emotions.
+Although therapy can often be a tool to learn new skills and treat symptoms, many individuals may attend therapy seeking to understand certain experiences and emotions.
 For individuals with low self-esteem or difficult past experiences, being validated and heard in a non-judgmental way can feel as healing as trying a new skill.

-Therapy can be effective in treating many mental health conditions and symptoms, including but not limited to, the following:
+Therapy can be effective in treating many mental health conditions and symptoms, including but not limited to:

 • Depression and anxiety